The Bankrate promise

 You may wonder if after a home disaster you can just keep the insurance money and not rebuild.
 Generally, claim checks are required to be used toward their intended purpose of repairs or rebuilding, and not doing so could cause issues with future claims being approved.
 However, you may be able to keep leftover funds if the costs end up being less than what your insurer issued.
 If you are still paying a mortgage, your lender will likely be included as a co-payee on the check to protect their financial investment.

-Do you have to file a claim after a natural disaster?
+Filing a claim after a natural disaster

 Home insurance policies can help pay for damages that are covered under your policy.
 However, after large natural disasters, claims may take longer to be paid out due to heightened demand.
 If your home repairs aren’t completely covered by standard home insurance, there are several ways you could get financing for disaster relief.